 9 • Souvenirs:

-Whenever we go on a trip, our loved ones always seem to want us to bring something back in order to share our experience.
+Whenever we go on a trip, our loved ones always seem to want us to bring something back in order to share our experiences.
 Buying these gifts from hotel gift shops and airports is the worst case for your wallet as these are two of the most expensive places to buy from.
-Have a look at nearby market places for something truly unique to the country; these items are usually common and inexpensive as well.
+Have a look at nearby marketplaces for something truly unique to the State; these items are usually common and inexpensive as well.
+And don’t bring back rocks or shells, as you may upset Madam Pele.

 10 • Look For Smaller Airports: